 Balance transfer credit card

 Many balance transfer cards offer 0 percent APR for a set amount of time, anywhere from 12 to 21 months.
-If you can move over high-interest credit card debt to a new card, you’ll be able to end the accruing interest that’s added every month.
-You’ll have to be cautious about racking up any new debt with your new card; and remember, when the 0 percent APR promotional offer ends, you’ll need to start paying interest if you can’t make payments in full every month.
+If you can move over high-interest credit card debt to a new card, you’ll be able to end the accruing interest.
+Be cautious about any new debt with your balance transfer card.
+When the 0 percent APR promotional offer ends, you will need to start paying interest if you can’t make payments in full every month.

-You can consolidate your debt through a few different options, including a debt consolidation loan.
-This is when you take out a loan for the full balance of your outstanding debt, pay off that debt, then make one payment to your personal loan every month.
+You can consolidate your debt through a few options, including a debt consolidation loan.
+This is when you take out a loan for the full balance of your outstanding debt, pay off that debt then make one payment to your personal loan every month.